 The high population doesn’t mean its impossible to afford.
-It is ranked #10 for cost of living and has plenty of amenities a well.
+It is ranked #10 for the cost of living and has plenty of amenities a well.
 There is always something to do and there are plenty of attractions and museums here.
 Plus, you can watch the Oakland A’s during spring training at Hohokam Stadium.

-Mesa has dynamic business, educational and recreational opportunities available.
+Mesa has a dynamic business, educational and recreational opportunities available.
 Amenities include parks that are a short distance, sports facilities that cater to old or young, golf courses for any skill level, special events, community festivals and more.

 About Canyon Winds

-Currently under construction, a beautiful upscale Retirement Community in Mesa thats unlike any other offering assisted living, independent living and memory care.
-Located at the entrance of Las Sendas in Mesa, Canyon Winds is surrounded by amazing views, our resort style property will be sure to impress!
+Currently under construction, a beautiful upscale Retirement Community in Mesa that’s unlike any other offering assisted living, independent living, and memory care.
+Located at the entrance of Las Sendas in Mesa, Canyon Winds is surrounded by amazing views, our resort-style property will be sure to impress!
 Make sure and fill out the contact form on the website to receive newsletters and updated information as it is released!

 Schedule A Tour Of Canyon Winds